The 20 Best Thrombectomy Doctors near Baltimore, MD

 Johns Hopkins Outpatient Center

 Dr. Felling is the director of the Johns Hopkins Pediatric Stroke Program and specializes in the evaluation and treatment of children with a wide range of cerebrovascular disorders.
 With combined training in child neurology and vascular neurology he offers expertise in both the acute diagnosis and treatment of stroke as well as longitudinal management of the neurological consequences of stroke in children.
 Dr. Felling earned both his M.D. and his Ph.D. in neuroscience at Penn State College of Medicine.
 He completed residency training in pediatrics at the Children’s Hospital of Philadelphia.
 He also completed residency training in pediatric neurology and a fellowship in vascular neurology at Johns Hopkins.
 Dr. Felling's goal is to improve the clinical care of patients through the development of efficient pathways for the rapid evaluation and treatment of children presenting with stroke.
 He is part of a multidisciplinary team of providers that care for children with cerebrovascular disorders.
 Clinical research efforts are aimed at improving neurological function in children following stroke and other brain injuries.
 Dr. Felling is rated as an Advanced provider by MediFind in Thrombectomy.
-His top areas of expertise are Stroke, Concussion, Delirium, Thrombectomy, and Endovascular Embolization.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Stroke, Concussion, Delirium, Thrombectomy, and Endovascular Embolization.
+Dr. Felling is board certified in American Board Of Psychiatry And Neurology.

 The Johns Hopkins Hospital

 A leading expert on brain injury, Dr. Daniel F. Hanley has been a professor of neurology, neurosurgery, and anesthesiology/critical care medicine at the Johns Hopkins University School of Medicine since 1996 and was named the Jeffrey and Harriet Legum Chair of Acute Care Neurology.
 Dr. Hanley founded and directed the Johns Hopkins Neurocritical Care Unit, one of the first critical care units dedicated solely to neurosurgical and neurological patients.
 Subsequently, in 1999, he founded and continues to direct the BIOS Clinical Trials Coordinating Center (BIOS CTCC), formerly known as the Division of Brain Injury Outcomes.
 Under Dr. Hanley’s leadership, BIOS CTCC, an academic contract research organization based at Johns Hopkins, has organized and completed more than 20 large clinical trials.
 He has been awarded over 70 clinical and basic research grants, predominantly from the National Institutes of Health and the FDA Orphan Products Grants Program.
 Dr. Hanley’s 40-year career in medicine has focused on clinical trial design, the organization and interpretation of drug and device trials, the development of strategic research plans, and FDA regulatory compliance.
 He has led international, NIH-sponsored trials including the MISTIE III and CLEAR III trials investigating minimally invasive neurosurgical techniques to treat hemorrhagic stroke.
 As principal investigator for the National Center for Advancing Translational Sciences (NCATS) Johns Hopkins Trial Innovation Center, Dr. Hanley leads collaborative efforts to advance education and therapeutics through innovative CTSA clinical trials.
 Currently, Dr. Hanley is the PI or multi-PI for several ongoing trials.
 These include a multisite phase 2/3 randomized controlled dementia prevention trial (MAP), a large multicenter clinical trial involving automated monitoring of atrial fibrillation (REACT AF), and a first-in-patient phase 2a biomarker and edema attenuation in intracerebral hemorrhage trial (BEACH).
 Dr. Hanley has published over 400 peer-reviewed articles and book chapters, received the Humboldt Research Prize for accomplishments in brain injury research, and mentored nearly 100 researchers.
 His trainees, which include a large number of trialists, have led 25 brain intensive care units, and over 40 have been named full professors, program leaders, or department chairs.
 He has served on public boards including the American Academy of Neurology, National Stroke Association, and NIH National Institute of Nursing Research.
 Dr. Hanley is rated as an Advanced provider by MediFind in Thrombectomy.
-His top areas of expertise are Stroke, Hydrocephalus, Vertigo, Severe Acute Respiratory Syndrome (SARS), and Thrombectomy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Stroke, Hydrocephalus, Vertigo, Thrombectomy, and Gastrostomy.
+Dr. Hanley is board certified in American Board Of Psychiatry And Neurology and American Board Of Internal Medicine.

 The Johns Hopkins Hospital

-Nathan Hyson is a Neuroradiologist in Baltimore, Maryland.
-Dr. Hyson has been practicing medicine for over 9 years and is rated as an Advanced provider by MediFind in Thrombectomy.
-His top areas of expertise are Brain Aneurysm and Thrombectomy.
+Nathan Hyson is a Neuroradiologist practicing medicine in Baltimore, Maryland.
+Dr. Hyson is rated as an Advanced provider by MediFind in Thrombectomy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Thrombectomy.
+Dr. Hyson is board certified in American Board Of Radiology.

 The Johns Hopkins Hospital

 Dr. Francis Deng is an expert in neuroradiology, specializing in diagnostic imaging of the head, neck, brain, and spine.
 He is a magna cum laude graduate of Harvard College and earned his medical degree from Washington University in St. Louis School of Medicine.
 He then completed a medical internship at the Brigham and Women's Hospital, followed by diagnostic radiology residency and neuroradiology fellowship at Massachusetts General Hospital, both affiliates of Harvard Medical School.
 Dr. Deng is a recognized educator both locally and internationally.
 He has authored chapters in bestselling textbooks such as First Aid for the USMLE Step 1 and Core Radiology: A Visual Approach to Diagnostic Imaging.
 He is an Editor of Radiopaedia.org and was Co-Convener of the Radiopaedia 2024 Virtual Conference, which had more than 13,000 registrants globally.
 With Medality (MRI Online), he was core faculty for the Fellowship Certificate programs on Brain & Spine Neuroradiology and for Stroke Imaging.
 For several high-impact radiology journals, Dr. Deng has received distinguished reviewer awards and served in editorial roles.
 He was a Visiting Scholar with the American Board of Medical Specialties in 2023-2024 and, as a student, served on the Board of Directors of the National Resident Matching Program.
 Dr. Deng has an academic interest in diagnostic excellence and error.
 Locally, he holds regular quality assurance conferences for radiology residents to learn from misses and misinterpretations.
 He hosted a podcast series on this topic published under the aegis of the American Journal of Roentgenology.
 He also serves as an expert witness in medical liability/malpractice cases.
 Dr. Deng is rated as an Advanced provider by MediFind in Thrombectomy.
-His top areas of expertise are Morgagni-Stewart-Morel Syndrome, Cavernous Sinus Thrombosis, Lemierre Syndrome, Familial Otosclerosis, and Thrombectomy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Morgagni-Stewart-Morel Syndrome, Cavernous Sinus Thrombosis, Lemierre Syndrome, Familial Otosclerosis, and Thrombectomy.
+Dr. Deng is board certified in American Board Of Radiology.

 Johns Hopkins Bayview Medical Center